The Photo Essay - A Recipe for Success

 What's more the fact that you've presented the editor with greater choice than what they might normally be given, won't be lost on them.

-You might well find you hard work and diligence is rewarded, down the road, with a more comprehensive paid assignment.
+You might well find your hard work and diligence is rewarded, down the road, with a more interesting and/or more comprehensive paid assignment.

 The lesson here is that you are not always in total control so learn to spread the risk by not limiting your options.